-- a. a substantial Overpayment; - b. a matter that a reasonable person would consider a probable violation of criminal, civil, or administrative laws applicable to any Federal health care program for which penalties or exclusion may be authorized; - c. the employment of or contracting with a Covered Person who is an Ineligible Person as defined by Section III.H.1.a; or - d. the filing of a bankruptcy petition by Provider.
+- a. a substantial Overpayment; - b. a matter that a reasonable person would consider a probable violation of criminal, civil, or administrative laws applicable to any Federal health care program for which penalties or exclusion may be authorized; - c. the employment of or contracting with or having as a member of the active medical staff a Covered Person who is an Ineligible Person as defined by Section III.H.1.a; or - d. the filing of a bankruptcy petition by OCOM.